 Want voice control?
 The best smart speakers - tested

 Of course, while multi-room speakers try to catch up on smart speaker capability, you can be sure that smart speakers are doing exactly the same in reverse.
-Amazon's new family of Echo speakers has the ability to group and control them across multiple rooms, as has the new Google Home range.
-Arguably these won’t offer the same level of audio chops as the options below, but they are improving all the time and could be worth considering.
+Amazon's family of Echo speakers has the ability to group and control them across multiple rooms, as has the Google Home range.
+Arguably these won’t offer the same level of audio chops as the options below, but they are improving all the time, both offer Bluetooth out to better speakers and could be worth considering.

 Read our buying guide to the best smart speakers for more details on those, or keep reading for our pick of the best multi-room speakers you can buy.

 Denon is a hi-fi brand that has decades of experience in making things sound good – something that bodes well for its versatile HEOS audio system.
 For the simplest setup, you can choose from four speakers of various sizes – HEOS 1, 3, 5 and 7 – with an optional battery pack to make the smallest speaker wireless for garden listening.
 Other components include a soundbar, subwoofer, an AV receiver for your home cinema system, and a streaming module for making an existing hi-fi system wireless.